 Using a DBA doesn't imply you are legally creating a separate entity from yourself or your partners.

-This means that any debts incurred by the business will be taken out on each individual who owns part of it—not just one partner.
+From our experience, this means that any debts incurred by the business will be taken out on each individual who owns part of it—not just one partner.

 Another downside with DBAs is that if you do not pay tax under this structure, the IRS can target you as an individual instead of just going after your business's account information.